XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 az account set -s <SubscriptionId>
 ```

-To get information about cluster name and resource group for your current default subscription you can use.
+To get information about cluster name and resource group for your current default subscription you can use:

 ```bash
 az aks list -o table
 ```

-Once you know the resource group and name of the cluster, you can run the following to add the credentials to your kubekonfig.
+Once you know the resource group and name of the cluster, you can run the following to add the credentials to your kubekonfig:

 ```bash
 az aks get-credentials --resource-group <ResourceGroup> --name <Name>